 McConaughey was so adamant about being in the right at the time of his arrest that he went all the way to the Austin Police Station on East 7th Street “buck-naked.”
 After spending ten hours in the Austin jail, he pled guilty and paid a fine of $50.
 McConaughey stated later that the moral of the story was that in Austin, “You can do whatever you want.
 Just shut the windows so you don't wake your neighbor."
 A depiction of Matthew McConaughey running naked through the streets of Austin with his bongo drums is included in the mural at the 23rd Street Renaissance Market off Guadalupe Street directly across from the University of Texas.

-Today Matthew McConaughey maintains his home in Malibu, California with his girlfriend, former model Camila Alves and their son, Levi Alves McConaughey (born July 7, 2008) and daughter, Vida Alves McConaughey (born January 3, 2010).
+Today Matthew McConaughey maintains a home here in Austin with his wife, former model Camila Alves and their children, son Levi Alves McConaughey (born July 7, 2008), daughter Vida Alves McConaughey (born January 3, 2010, and son Livingston Alves McConaughy (born May 25, 2013).
 Matthew McConaughy also owns a 1,600-acre ranch in west Texas.
-McConaughey has relatives and many friends in Austin and is sometimes seen in Austin with his buddy pro cyclist Lance Armstrong.
+McConaughey has relatives and many friends in Austin and is sometimes seen in Austin with his buddy cyclist Lance Armstrong.

 McConaughey loves to play golf and his mother, Mary Kathleen "Kay" McCabe, lives at Del Webb's Sun City retirement community in Georgetown.
 McConaughey is sometimes seen on the golf course there with his mom.
 One of his two older brothers has a home outside of Dripping Springs, Texas.